-The Board has a written charter, the text of which is set forth in Schedule A hereto.
-The Corporation has also developed a position description for the Chairman and the President/Chief Executive Officer which are set forth in Schedule A. The Board has not developed written position descriptions for the Chair of each of the Corporation's three standing Committees.
-However, the Board has developed Charters for each of its Committees and the Chair of each Committee understands his responsibility for taking the lead role in ensuring that such Committee is operating effectively in accordance with its Charter.
-Specifically, the Chair of each Committee, managing the affairs of the Committee, monitoring whether the Committee is receiving timely information of appropriate quality before, during and after Committee meetings and providing a link between the Committee and the Board.
+The Board has a written charter, the text of which is set forth in Schedule B hereto.
+The Corporation has also developed a position description for the Chairman and the President/Chief Executive Officer ("CEO") which are set forth in Schedule A. The Board has not developed written position descriptions for the Chair of each of the Corporation's three standing Committees.
+However, the Board has developed Charters for each of its Committees and the Chair of each Committee understands his/her responsibility for taking the lead role in ensuring that such Committee is operating effectively in accordance with its Charter.
+Specifically, the Chair of each Committee is responsible for preparing/approving the agenda for the meetings of his or her Committee, managing the affairs of the Committee, monitoring whether the Committee is receiving timely information of appropriate quality before, during and after Committee meetings and providing a link between the Committee and the Board.

 Orientation of new directors is accomplished by ensuring that they attend at the Corporation's various production facilities and meet local management.
 Local management also routinely attends Board meetings and presents their budgets to the Board each year thereby ensuring that directors have ample exposure to those actually running the businesses and opportunity to question both senior executives and local business unit managers.
 Meetings with the Corporation's executives ensure that new directors are aware of the Corporation's policies, practises and major business issues.
-Given that the Corporation's directors are accomplished business executives who are generally engaged in the broader business community the Corporation does not have a formal continuous education policy.
+Given that the Corporation's directors are accomplished business executives, certified accountants or highly educated and who are generally engaged in the broader business community the Corporation does not have a formal continuous education policy.
 The Corporation does however make the Board and committees aware of emerging governance, legal and financial reporting issues that are relevant to the Corporation's affairs.